 Banks - Unsecured - accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
-Subject
+Subject to the risk of credit loss via a bail in should the regular determine that the bank is failing or likely to fail.

-Bonds - bonds are debt instruments issued by government, multinational companies, banks and multilateral development banks.
+Bonds - Bonds are debt instruments issued by government, multinational companies, banks and multilateral development banks.
 Interest is paid by the issuer to the bond holder at regular pre-agreed periods.
 The repayment date of the principal is also set at the outset.